 It’s time to declutter organize, and test out those craftsman skills!

-Separate office supplies and organize your desk by gluing some mason jars together.
+Separate office supplies and organise your desk by gluing some mason jars together.

 Some other ideas to save office space include: